-Will courts take into consideration decisions rendered in the same matter in other jurisdictions or give effect to them?
+Will courts take into consideration decisions rendered in relation to the same arbitral award in other jurisdictions or give effect to them (eg, in recognition or enforcement proceedings)?

 This question is debated under Belgian law.
 As a matter of principle, a foreign decision on recognition and enforcement of a Belgian arbitral award should not bind the Belgian courts having exclusive jurisdiction over an application for setting aside a Belgian arbitral award.
 A foreign judgment cannot be recognised based on the EU Brussels Recast Regulation (since arbitration is excluded from the Regulation's scope).
 Lately, Belgian courts have applied other private international law instruments on this question, leading to controversial decisions.